gezakerecsenyi/highscore/README.md

 as is the case in most languages.
 Variables can freely be redeclared using this syntax, too.
- - `render [notation] as [name]` compiles the given notation object - that is, outputs a corresponding pair of `.mp3` and `.png` files, with the audio and engraving of the notation respectively. `[name]` should be a string without any extensions, as the two files will take this name root and append the relevant extension.
+ - `render [notation] as [name]` compiles the given notation object - that is, outputs a corresponding pair of `.wav` and `.png` files, with the audio and engraving of the notation respectively. `[name]` should be a string without any extensions, as the two files will take this name root and append the relevant extension.
 The files will be outputted to